roelfie/react-redux-udemy/README.md

 In our projects we will be using Axios, and we use the free [Unsplash API](https://unsplash.com/documentation#search-photos) for searching photos.

-# Section 9: Lists of Records
+# Section 9: Rendering Lists

 ### JavaScript Map statements